-Group Consumer recorded increases in operating revenue of 2.7 per cent. and EBITDA of 2.3 per cent.
-In Singapore, operating revenue fell 2.7 per cent. impacted by intense competition in mobile services and continued decline in voice services due to data substitution.
-With lower operating revenue, EBITDA declined 4.5 per cent.
-In Australia, operating revenue grew 3.9 per cent. driven by strong customer additions in mobile and fixed broadband, increased Equipment sales and higher National Broadband Network (NBN) migration revenues.
+Australia Consumer's operating revenue grew 3.9 per cent. driven by strong customer additions in mobile and fixed broadband, increased equipment sales and higher NBN migration revenues.
 With higher operating revenue and increase in other income from a dispute settlement, EBITDA grew strongly by 4.0 per cent.